RyanGaudion/COM528-Assignment2/README.md

 # Using the app
 When using Netbeans the web app is deployed by default to `http://localhost:8080/shoppingCartApplication/home`

+## Requirements
+This application has been tested with the following.
+Other variations may work but have have not been tested and hence are not supported:
+ - Java 11
+ - Tomcat 9
+ - Browser - Microsoft Edge

 ## Defaults
 By default when the app runs it will create the following 2 accounts (where password is equal to username):
  - `globaladmin`